 TikTok is one thing, and much of the month was taken up with assorted stories about how the ban would be scrapped if the company was sold to an interested US firm — variously Apple, Twitter, Microsoft, and even Walmart.
 But ultimately it is going to be a WeChat ban that could hurt Apple.

-This has been pointed out to the White House, whose initial considered response was "Whatever."
+This was pointed out to the White House, whose initial considered response was — genuinely — "Whatever."
 Reportedly, the Administration did then later tell Apple and other companies that the ban won't stop them including it in the Chinese edition of the App Store.

 Apple needs to focus on technology